ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 backoff mechanisms that would give flows with different round-trip times comparable capacity during backoff.

-### Operation with the Envelope set by Circuit Breakers {#circuit-breakers}

-A network transport circuit breaker {{!RFC8084}} is an automatic mechanism that is used by some equipment in the network to continuously monitor a flow or aggregate set of flows.
-The mechanism seeks to detect when the flow(s) experience persistent excessive congestion, and when detected, to terminate (or significantly reduce the rate of) the flow(s).

-A well-designed congestion control algorithm ought to react before a flow uses excessive resources and therefore needs to operate within the envelope set by network transport circuit breaker algorithms.

 ### Protection Against Bufferbloat

 A congestion control algorithm should try to avoid maintaining